The Alps-Adriatic region.

-Carinthia, Slovenia, Friuli-Venezia Giulia: three countries, three regions, three cultures.
-Each one unique, yet closely related to the others – in traditions and daily customs, in lifestyle and of course in the art of cooking.
-In the Dreiländereck, you can hear three different languages and experience three different cultures in a single day; gaze out over an idyllic Alpine lake landscape from a mountaintop in the morning, and savour a cappuccino on the Mediterranean Sea in the afternoon.
-Here you’ll find all the ingredients you need for an unforgettable holiday in the heart of Europe.
+Where Austria, Italy and Slovenia meet, the influences of three cultures merge into a special place to live, which is also an exceptional place to visit.
+Carinthia, Slovenia, and Friuli-Venezia Giulia: three countries, three regions, three cultures.
+Each unique and yet closely related - in customs, in their attitude to life and, of course, in their cuisine.
+In the border triangle you can hear three languages and experience three cultures in a single day, looking down from high mountain peaks onto an idyllic lake landscape and then enjoying a cappuccino on the Mediterranean.
+Here you'll find all the ingredients for an unforgettable holiday in the heart of Europe.

-The people of the Alps-Adriatic Region: locally-rooted and conscious of tradition, yet also open and welcoming.
-Busy and lively cities like Ljubljana, Trieste and Udine – all just a stone’s throw away.
-The southern slopes of the Alps make for a mild climate with plenty of sunshine and a Mediterranean flair – one that extends to the Carinthian cities of Klagenfurt and Villach.
-Here you can truly experience a border-free Europe: Carinthians often drive to the Italian border town of Tarvis to grab a quick lunch.
-Italians come to Lake Wörthersee for an evening at the casino.
+The people of the Alps-Adriatic region remain close to their roots and tradition-conscious, yet open and hospitable.
+In addition, lively cities like Ljubljana, Trieste and Udine are just a stone's throw away.
+Thanks to its location on the southern side of the Alps, the pleasant climate with long hours of sunshine makes the warmth in the lifestyle tangible.
+The Carinthian cities of Klagenfurt and Villach also have a Mediterranean touch.
+This is where a borderless Europe is actually lived: Carinthians travel to the Italian border town of Tarvis for a quick lunch, Italians come to Lake Wörthersee for an evening at the casino.